(Graduate Management Admission Test)

 Preparation at the Tree Foundation

 The emphasis at the Tree Foundation is on private one-on-one tuition, which has proved to be the most efficacious mode to attaining the highest possible scores in the GMAT.
 Typically, a student does two one-hour lessons on a weekly basis and normally this lasts for a maximum of 8 weeks, by which time all the relevant material has been covered.
-Another month or so is the devoted purely to computer adaptive tests (CATs).
+Another month or so is devoted purely to computer adaptive tests (CATs).

 There are also group classes, with a small number of students in any given group.
 The maximum never exceeds 8 individuals.
 For specific dates for group lessons, kindly contact us.